chicio/chicio.github.io/_drafts/2020-08-10-webpack-workbox-service-worker-typescript.md

 authors: [fabrizio_duroni]
 ---

 *Recently I migrated my website to Webpack and TypeScript.
-I decided also to give a try to Workbox, a set of google library to improve the creation of a Progressive Web App.
+I decided also to give a try to Workbox, a set of Google libraries to improve the creation of a Progressive Web App.
 Let's see how easy it is to create a PWA with this tools.*

 ---